aws-samples/amazon-transcribe-live-call-analytics/README.md

 Each call processing session runs until the call ends.
 Any session that lasts longer than the maximum duration of an AWS Lambda function invocation (15 minutes) is automatically and seamlessly transitioned to a new ‘chained’ invocation of the same function, while maintaining a continuous transcription session with Amazon Transcribe.
 This function chaining repeats as needed until the call ends.
 At the end of the call the function creates a stereo recording file in Amazon S3.

 Another Lambda function, the Call Event Processor, fed by Kinesis Data Streams, processes and enriches call metadata and transcription segments.
 The Call Event Processor integrates with the (optional) Agent Assist services.
-By default, LCA agent assist is powered by Amazon Lex and Amazon Kendra using the open source QnABot on AWS solution, though other options are available as discussed in the [blog post](http://www.amazon.com/live-call-analytics).
+By default, LCA agent assist is powered by Amazon Lex and Amazon Kendra using the open source QnABot on AWS solution, though other options are available as discussed in the [blog post](http://www.amazon.com/live-call-analytics).The Call Event Processor also invokes the (optional) Transcript Summarization lambda when the call ends, to generate a summary of the call from the full transcript.

 The Call Event Processor function interfaces with AWS AppSync to persist changes (mutations) in DynamoDB and to send real-time updates to logged in web clients.

 The LCA web UI assets are hosted on Amazon S3 and served via Amazon CloudFront.
 Authentication is provided by Amazon Cognito.
 In demo mode, user identities are configured in an Amazon Cognito user pool.
 In a production setting, you would likely configure Amazon Cognito to integrate with your existing identity provider (IdP) so authorized users can log in with their corporate credentials.

 When the user is authenticated, the web application establishes a secure GraphQL connection to the AWS AppSync API, and subscribes to receive real-time events such as new calls and call status changes for the calls list page, and new or updated transcription segments, agent assist messages, and computed analytics for the call details page.
+When translation is enabled, the web application also interacts securely with Amazon Translate to translate the call transcription into the selected language

 The entire processing flow, from ingested speech to live webpage updates, is event driven, and so the end-to-end latency is small—typically just a few seconds.